harsha-vuyyuru/mod_perimeterx/DIRECTIVES.md

 Read more on `mod_setenvif` [here](https://httpd.apache.org/docs/current/mod/mod_setenvif.html).

 **`mod_env` is not supported with this feature.
-Though the syntax is similiar to mod_setenvif, the module is different.
+Though the syntax is similar to mod_setenvif, the module is different.
 Mod_env will only run after the PerimeterX module in the Apache fixups phase.
 You should NOT use the `SetEnv` directive to set the `PX_SKIP_MODULE`

 ## <a name="#backgroundactivitiessend"></a> Background activities send